 Americano coffee is a combination of espresso and hot water.
 It is made by brewing 2oz’s of espresso and combing it with hot water.
 If you make a properly brewed Americano, the end result will be a coffee full of flavor and nuances that give you that espresso taste but at the same time, it won’t have that heavy taste as a espresso type coffee that is made with milk, like a latte or cappuccino.
-Let me show you how easy it is to make one.

 Although its simple and can be done in 5 easy steps, in order to get the best tasting most flavorful cup, make sure to pay attention to the small details.
 This would include the correct grind size, the right amount of espresso and right amount of hot water to add to the espresso.